-MEW has integrated OX, Changelly, Paraswap, and many more to offer the ability to move your Bitcoin to the Ethereum blockchain through wrapped tokens.
+MEW has integrated multiple partner exchanges, such as OX, Changelly, Paraswap, and many more to offer the ability to move your Bitcoin to the Ethereum blockchain through wrapped tokens.

 Wrapped tokens have their value pegged to a specific crypto, such as Bitcoin, so that they keep the same price despite the volatility of the crypto market.
 Some examples include the ERC20 tokens renBTC, wBTC, and BTC++, all of which are available through MEW web’s swap portal.